akhilrajEth/Jarvis/README.md

 # How's it work?
 1. Verifiable Risk Profile: We securely verify your CreditKarma credit score via ZkTLS
-2. Review your yield strategy split determined by your Verifiable Risk Profile, and set it off!
+2. Review your yield strategy split determined by your Verifiable Risk Profile and set it off!
-3. Jarvis will autonomously manage LP positions across ZKSync boosted LP Pools & restaked ETH, rebalancing when necessary.
+3. Jarvis will autonomously manage LP positions across ZKSync boosted LP Pools and restaked ETH, rebalancing when necessary.

 Sit back, relax, get yield.